The Activity Room | Patient Support & Education | Procedural Preparation & Support | Supporting Child Life | Patient & Family Resources

 Procedural Preparation & Support

-To help children feel more at ease, our Child Life Specialists provide them with the accurate, reassuring, age-appropriate explanations they need to understand what is going to happen and why.
-We use many things, including medical play, books, pictures and real medical equipment, to describe what will happen in advance of a procedure.
+To help children feel more at ease, our Child Life Specialists provide children and adolescents with the accurate, reassuring, age-appropriate explanations they need to understand what is going to happen and why.
+We use many outlets, including medical play, books, pictures and real medical equipment, to describe what will happen in advance of a procedure.

 Before the procedure, we will meet with you and your child to develop a positive coping strategy that is tailored to your child.
 Whenever possible, Child Life encourages parents to be present with their child during a procedure.
 If a parent is unable to be present, Child Life staff is available to accompany patients to procedures.